dumaike/DungeonGuide/README.md

 MapVisualizer
 =============

-An application that can help GMs in traditional role playing games visual maps and player movement around them.
+An application that can help GMs in traditional role playing games visualize maps and player movement within them.